cs3org/OCM-API/IETF-RFC.md

         ocm-address = identifier "@" host [ ":" port]

     The identifier is an opaque, case-sensitive utf-8 string.
-It is separated from the host by the last "@" in the OCM Address. host is an IP literal encapsulated within square brackets, an IPv4 address in dotted decimal form, or a registered name as described in [RFC3986].
+It is separated from the host by the last "@" in the OCM Address.
+It is possible to have multiple @-signs in a OCM-address, e.g. when an email address is the local part of the address like `nomen.nescio@example.org@ocm.example.org`.

+    host is an IP literal encapsulated within square brackets, an IPv4 address in dotted decimal form, or a registered name as described in [RFC3986].